0000-Browning/CV-FathomNet2025/README.md

    $ python swin_test.py

    (there are command line arguments for both if you want to change input and output folders)
-9. The output csv will be generated in the output/ folder and the code will display a few plots
+9. The output csv will be generated in the output/ folder and the code will display a few plots of sample guesses and the overall guess distribution.

 ## Running sample code on training set (Not supported directly, but if you want to run it here's how)